A Critical Study of the Myth of Memory and Forgetfulness in Contemporary Poetry: A Case Study of Shamlu’s Poems

 Abstract

 One of the types of myths, alongside those of creation, resurrection, salvation, rebirth, renewal, and the savior, is the myth of memory and forgetfulness, which has also featured prominently in Iranian mystical allegorical tales.
-This myth has Indian and Greek foundations and has also manifested in poetry that is deeply intertwined with mythology.
+This myth has Indian and Greek foundations and has manifested in poetry that is deeply intertwined with mythology.
 Mircea Eliade has referred to this myth, and Ahmad Shamlu, as one of the contemporary Persian poets, repeatedly evokes it throughout his collected works.
-In this article, using a library-based and descriptive methodology, we examine the instances of the emergence and manifestation of this myth in Shamlu’s poetry.
-The results indicate that in Shamlu’s work, the myth of memory and forgetfulness is interwoven with the myth of the Fall.
+The purpose of this research is to analyze the myth of memory and forgetting in contemporary poetry.
+For this purpose, using a library-based and descriptive methodology, we examine instances of the emergence and manifestation of this myth in Shamlu’s poetry.
+The results indicate that, in Shamlu’s work, the myth of memory and forgetfulness is interwoven with the myth of the Fall.
 In some instances, the Anima archetype evokes this myth.
-In others, this myth is linked to the concept of ‘Alam al-Dharr (the World of Particles or the Primordial Covenant) in Islamic and mystical thought, representing the anguish and sorrow resulting from a mystical separation from the Divine Truth.
+In others, this myth is linked to the concept of ‘Alam al-Dharr’ (the World of Particles or the Primordial Covenant) in Islamic and mystical thought, representing the anguish and sorrow resulting from a mystical separation from the Divine Truth.
 In some cases, it intentionally or unintentionally recalls Indian and Gnostic narratives and shares similarities with the concept of reincarnation in Hindu thought.

 Keywords